Iconica-Development/flutter_stepper/README.md

 See [Example Code](example/lib/main.dart) for more info.

-### Issues & Feedback
+## Issues

-Please file an [issue](https://github.com/Iconica-Development/stepper/issues) to send feedback or report a bug,
+Please file any issues, bugs or feature request as an issue on our [GitHub](REPO URL) page.
+Commercial support is available if you need help with integration with your app or services.
+You can contact us at [support@iconica.nl](mailto:support@iconica.nl).

-If you want to ask a question or suggest an idea then you can [open an discussion](https://github.com/Iconica-Development/stepper/discussions).
+## Want to contribute

-Thank you!
+If you would like to contribute to the plugin (e.g. by improving the documentation, solving a bug or adding a cool new feature), please carefully review our [contribution guide](./CONTRIBUTING.md) and send us your [pull request](https://github.com/Iconica-Development/stepper/pulls).

-### Contributing
+## Author

-Every pull request is welcome.
+This <PACKAGE NAME> for Flutter is developed by [Iconica](https://iconica.nl).
+You can contact us at <support@iconica.nl>